Chart Color Schemes

 The economic profile demonstrates exceptional strength, placing the area among the top 10% nationally based on comprehensive AreaSearch income analysis

-AreaSearch's aggregation of latest postcode level ATO data released for financial year 2023 shows North Bondi had a median taxpayer income of $72,654 and an average income of $142,588.
+According to AreaSearch's aggregation of ATO data released for financial year 2023, North Bondi had a median taxpayer income of $72,654 and an average income of $142,588.
 These figures place the suburb in the top percentile nationally, compared to Greater Sydney's median of $60,817 and average of $83,003.
-Based on Wage Price Index growth of 8.86% since financial year 2023, current estimates for North Bondi would be approximately $79,091 (median) and $155,221 (average) as of September 2025.
-According to the 2021 Census, household, family, and personal incomes in North Bondi rank between the 97th and 98th percentiles nationally.
-The data shows that 42.2% of individuals earn $4,000 or more per week, contrasting with Greater Sydney where the $1,500 - $2,999 bracket leads at 30.9%.
-High earnings mean that 54.2% of individuals in North Bondi earn above $3,000 per week, indicating strong economic capacity throughout the suburb.
-Despite high housing costs consuming 17.8% of income, disposable income remains at the 97th percentile nationally.
-The area's SEIFA income ranking places it in the 10th decile.
+Based on Wage Price Index growth of 8.86% from financial year 2023 to September 2025, current estimates for North Bondi are approximately $79,091 (median) and $155,221 (average).
+According to the 2021 Census, incomes in North Bondi rank highly nationally, between the 97th and 98th percentiles.
+The suburb has a significant proportion of high earners, with 42.2% (4,244 individuals) earning $4,000 or more per week, compared to the region's leading bracket of $1,500 - $2,999 at 30.9%.
+High housing costs consume 17.8% of income in North Bondi, but strong earnings place disposable income at the 97th percentile nationally.
+The suburb's SEIFA income ranking places it in the 10th decile.

 Frequently Asked Questions - Income